The ‘Family Book’ Display (2020)

-A traveling exhibition that provides visitors with access to twelve books that reveal emotional stories of Latvian families and connect generations through time.
-The purpose of the exhibition is to stimulate discussion on the preservation of family values in Latvia.
+A traveling exhibition that provided visitors with access to twelve books that reveal emotional stories of Latvian families and connect generations through time.
+The purpose of the exhibition was to stimulate discussion on the preservation of family values in Latvia.

-The exhibition will be open from January 9, 2020 to February 2, 2020 at the National Library of Latvia in Riga; From February 6, 2020 to March 1, 2020, visitors are welcome at the Liepājas Latviešu biedrības nams in Liepaja and from March 5, 2020 to April 5, 2020 at the Latgale Embassy GORS, in Rezekne.
+The exhibition was open from January 2020 to June 2020 at the National Library of Latvia in Riga; Liepājas Latviešu biedrības nams in Liepaja and at the Latgale Embassy GORS, in Rezekne.

 Kozulis Family Book